Published: April 29, 2013 • Last updated: January 7, 2021 at 0:22 am

 I have no problem with the theory behind IRD.
-Say you contracted to pay 2.99% for five years, commencing June 2012.
+Say you contracted to pay 2.79% for five years, commencing a year ago.
 The bank booked this business, and they could predict their interest income on this money for the next five years.

-But suppose you now have to break your contract in April, 2013, the bank should be ‘made whole.’
+But suppose you now have to break your contract one year later, the bank should be ‘made whole.’
 In other words, You should be charged the difference between what you agreed to pay, and what the bank can now earn.
 That’s IRD.

-As it happens, nothing much has changed since June 2012; the bank can still lend your money out at 2.99%.
+The IRD amount will depend on what interest rate your bank can get for making a new mortgage loan to a different client today.
 But there is not a standardized way of calculating IRD.
-It can be very confusing, even for some mortgage specialists.
+It can be very confusing, even for mortgage specialists.
 Take a look at the mortgage rates for any major chartered bank on their website.
 Their presentation is pretty similar.
-Here’s one:

-Five year term – you can arrange a five year mortgage at 2.89%.
-Their ‘posted rate’ however is 4.99%.
-So the bank’s position is they are ‘giving you’ a 2.1% discount as a valued customer.
-The reality is if they did not give you their best available rate of 2.89%, you would take your business elsewhere.
+Five-year term – you can arrange a five-year mortgage at 1.99%.
+Their ‘posted rate’ however is 4.79%.
+So the bank’s position is they are ‘giving you’ a 2.8% discount as a valued customer.
+The reality is if they did not give you their best available rate of 1.99%, you would take your business elsewhere.

 Many people think the posted rate is simply for chumps who meekly accept the posted rate, particularly at renewal time, without realizing a much lower rate is there for the asking.
 This is not so much the case these days; there are rarely stupid consumers anymore, in this enlightened information age.

-But the posted rates do allow certain lenders to take advantage of their customers if they choose to break their mortgage mid-term.
+But the posted rates do allow certain lenders to hold their customers hostage if they choose to break their mortgage mid-term.
 In my experience as a mortgage agent, most of the lenders I see with reasonable prepayment policies are not chartered banks.
 So be careful out there.